sci-f/snakemake.scif/README.md

 We will take the following format in each section, to show the same command for each container technology, followed by the output that each results in.

+## What is here?
+This repository contains the following:

+ - [README.md](): is what you are reading, which has the complete walk through of building and running each container.
+This is the intended use case for this work, as an interactive exercise.
+ - **Container Build Recipes**: [Singularity](Singularity) and [Dockerfile](Dockerfile) are build recipes for Docker and Singularity containers.
+ - **Scientific Applications**: are installed in each container using the same scientific filesystem recipe, [snakemake_tutorial.scif](snakemake_tutorial.scif)
+ - **Workflow** Is provided by using Snakemake.
+There is a [Snakefile](Snakefile) to define rules and steps, and a small [config.yaml](config.yaml) file to define sample inputs in the [data](data) folder.
+ - **[configs](configs)** is a folder of configuration files for runc, one of the container technologies.
+ - [run_comparison.sh](run_comparison.sh) will run the pipeline for all but Shifter, which needs a Shifter box.
+This assumes the software for each container is installed and containers are already built, unless the variable `DOBUILD` is set to 1.
+The results for each run are moved to [results](results).
+ - [measure_comparison.sh](measure_comparison.sh) uses the time command and valgrind to collect runtime metrics, from within the containers.
+ - For Shifter we (manually) went through [run_shifter.sh] to collect both metrics and running because it required running from inside a shifter box.
+ - [asciinema](asciinema) is a totally unecessary folder of asciinemas recorded and text to cat to the screen to make it fun :)

+It is recommended to approach this learning exercise reading through the seconds below.

 ## Building containers

 **Singularity**